david-drew/hddlr_docs/Intel_OpenVINO_HDDL-R_Setup.md

 DAVID: See this non-existent reference document for complete details.

 ### Service Configuration File Settings
-Below are some possible configuration options.
+Below are some possible configuration options. <br>
 **NOTE:**  After changing a configuration file, the `hddldaemon` must be restarted.

 ### Recommended Settings: